alexjurkiewicz/dotfiles-old/README.md

 A simple process.

 * `git fetch` runs in the ~/.dotfiles repository a maximum of once per day.
-* If there are pending updates, you are prompted on terminal
+* If there are pending updates, you are prompted on shell start.
 * The file 'MAP' stores a mapping of repository files to real locations, and is used by the dotfiles-install command.

 ## Tell me more